0n0w1c/IR3_Assets_some_assembly_required/readme.md

 #### Option B: Copy the supplied fixed files
 This mod includes four pre-patched info.json files inside the named folders.
-Copy each one into the corresponding asset folder, overwriting the original info.json.
+Copy each one into the corresponding assets folder, overwriting the original info.json.

 Start Factorio 2.0, it will now recognize the assets and make them available for mods.